Simplix-Softworks/SimplixStorage/README.md

 3. Important!
 Use a shade plugin to make sure that the library is shaded into your final .jar file when your plugin is compiled.
 The relocation is optional but heavily recommended.
-(Just change 'yourpackage.yourname')
+(Just change 'yourpackage.yourname' to the needed values)

 ```xml
 <plugin>